vwt-digital/sec-helpers/CONTRIBUTING.md

 - **Use a clear title** and be descriptive.
 - Start the issue with **a description of what component will need to receive the enhancement**.
 This allows us to read the rest with a clear insight of what component we need to look at.
-- **Describe what the enhancement is and what is should do**.
+- **Describe what the enhancement is and what it should do**.
 Be as clear as possible, and try to add possible outputs to the description.
 - **Describe why the enhancement should be added** to the project.
 - Already changed some code? **Create a Pull Request** and link it to the suggestion!